jack-hamilton-kpdor/why-jupyter-notebooks/JupyterPaper-before-edit.md

 - You can break a program up into small pieces and rerun those pieces in any order, without losing the history of what you've done.

-- You can easily include documentation in the notebook.
+- You can easily include documentation in the notebook using a simple but powerful markup language named _markdown_.

 - Not the topic of this paper, but you can switch between different programming languages in the same notebook.
-Many of the SAS Institute examples use SAS and Python, or SAS and R.
+Many of the SAS Institute examples use SAS and Python, or SAS and R; other languages are also available.

 ### Why should you care about Notebooks?

 Why should you care about notebooks?
 Maybe you shouldn't.
 You might not need or want anything Jupyter does, or you might find it slow and cumbersome (the way I feel about Enterprise Guide, which many people claim to like), or you may have existing processes that are time-tested and comfortable.
+But I've found it very useful, especially for small-ish projects that need to be presented to others.
+Having the programs and documentation is one place is a big time-saver.

 ### A PR Problem

-Jupyter has a bit of a PR problem for SAS programmers.
-It's often presented as a way to do things that plain old fashioned programmers like me don't want to do, such as passing data to Python to do in 12 steps something I could do in SAS in 1 step.
+Jupyter has a bit of a PR problem for traditional SAS programmers.
+It's often presented as a way to do things that plain old fashioned coders like me don't need or want to do, such as passing data to Python to do in 12 steps something I could do in SAS in 1 step.
 And the "advertising" uses a lot of buzzwords (italics mine):

 >With the recent introduction of the official SASPy package, it is now trivial to incorporate SAS® into new _workflows_ _leveraging_ the simple yet _presentationally elegant_ Jupyter Notebook _coding and publication